LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

   4\. **China**

 China is the 3rd largest country in the world and is in the top 5 world tourist destinations because of its natural landscapes, expansive history and delicious cuisine.
-China has the world's oldest continuous civilization, from villages dating back thousands of years to ancient marvels like the Great Wall of China.
-Shanghai has the fastest train in the world, Beijing’s Forbidden City is the world’s largest palace.
+China has the world's oldest continuous civilisation, from villages dating back thousands of years to ancient marvels like the Great Wall of China, Shanghai has the fastest train in the world, and Beijing’s Forbidden City is the world’s largest palace.

 Natural attractions include: the Huangshan mountain range which inspired scenes in Avatar.

-Tourist attractions:-

 * The Great Wall of China